 - Don’t forget that the vast majority of natural mouse repellents won’t deter mice once they’ve moved in.
 Use them as part of your prevention strategy.

-If you don’t have time, need professional help or just don’t want to deal yourself with the mouse problem, call a local exterminator or a pest control service: it’s the easiest but the most expensive method on my list.
+If you don’t have time, need professional help, or just don’t want to deal with the mouse problem, call a local exterminator or a pest control service: it’s the easiest but the most expensive method to get rid of mice in an apartment.
 However, it’s definitely better than living with mice.

 In my experience, the most effective bait is peanut butter (only a tiny amount is enough).
 If you don’t have it at home you can try chocolate, soft cheese, bacon, and sunflower seed as well.
 There are attractant gels available in the stores but I’ve never tried them because I always get great results with the foods I mentioned earlier.